 MSHN's Quality Improvement Council was established as a mechanism for oversight and advice related to quality improvement matters.
-The committee is chaired by MSHN's Quality Manager.
-Committee membership includes quality and performance representatives from each of the region's participating CMHSPs.
-The committee reports to the MSHN Operations Council and MSHN Chief Executive Officer.
+The council is chaired by MSHN's Quality Manager.
+Council membership includes quality and performance representatives from each of the region's participating CMHSPs.
+The council reports to the MSHN Operations Council and MSHN Chief Executive Officer.